zblnly/ceph/doc/man/8/mkcephfs.rst

    client.admin keyring, which is used to administer the cluster.
 The default is ``/etc/ceph/keyring`` (or whatever is specified in the config file).

-.. option:: --mkbtrfs

-   Create and mount the any btrfs file systems specified in the ceph.conf for OSD data storage using mkfs.btrfs.
-The "btrfs devs" and (if it differs from "osd data") "btrfs path" options must be defined.

 .. option:: --no-copy-conf